 Phonics and Reading

-At Alverton School we use a systematic approach to teach children to read.
-Daily phonics sessions, taken from the Government’s Letters and Sounds programme, begin in the nursery where children are taught how to be good speakers and listeners and to make and differentiate between sounds.
-In the EYFS and KS1 children continue with daily phonics lessons, using the synthetic phonics approach which teaches them the pure sounds that individual and groups of letters make.
-We make use of a range of engaging resources and internet programs, to ensure that these sessions are fun and interactive for pupils.
-At the same time as learning sounds, children are taught how to blend them together for reading and to segment them for spelling.
-These skills are practised in the variety of reading schemes we use at Alverton School which are chosen to help inspire children’s enthusiasm for reading.
-We primarily use books from Oxford Reading Tree and Collins Big Cat as well as some from the Storyworlds, Lighthouse, Rigby Star and Barrington Stokes schemes.
-These books are grouped into coloured “bands” which are closely matched to pupils’ current phonic attainment, allowing them to consolidate their existing skills whilst practising new ones.
+At Alverton School we use a progressive, systematic synthetic phonics approach to teach children to read and write.
+Daily phonics sessions begin in our nursery where children are taught how to make and differentiate between sounds, as well as the fundamentals of speaking and listening.
+In the EYFS and KS1 (and through to LKS2 where appropriate) children continue with daily phonics lessons, using the synthetic phonics approach which teaches them the pure sounds that individual and groups of letters make.
+We make use of a range of engaging resources which give pupils opportunities to practise their developing skills.
+Pupils are taught how to blend sounds together for reading and to segment them for spelling, also learning the names of individual letters.

 Whilst we maintain a clear focus on giving all children the skills to read effectively, we are also committed to inspiring a love of reading in our pupils.
-Books, stories and poems are shared daily and our teachers make use of a variety of engaging texts across the curriculum.
+High quality books, stories and poems are shared daily and our teachers make use of a variety of engaging texts across the curriculum.
 Books are taken home so that parents can help by listening to, and reading with, their children and we encourage children and parents to make use of our Woodland themed library.
-At Alverton School our aim is for pupils to become confident readers who engage with, and enjoy, the widest possible range of books and other reading material.
-We employ a range of schemes to encourage and reward children’s breadth and frequency of reading.
+At Alverton School our aim is for pupils to become capable and confident readers who engage with, and enjoy, the widest possible range of reading materials.